 For many months I was convinced that we had heard a panther.
 It was certainly a cat-like ‘scream,’ and it sounded too big, too hair-raising to come from a bobcat.
 But the more I looked into the possibility of me hearing the big cat, the more I began to wonder.
 I could not even determine if they existed at all in the eastern U.S. My friends around Murphy and Hayesville, North Carolina, some of whom claimed similar experiences as mine, were convinced that there were “painters” in the mountains.
 Nearly everyone claimed to at least know someone who had encountered a panther.
 Yet, the biologists with whom I spoke were decidedly more skeptical.

 Thirty years ago, there were many biologists who believed that the eastern cougar still roamed the deep mountain fastnesses of the east, primarily because they believed that there was enough wild space in the southern Appalachians to support a reproducing population, but recent searches conducted by federal and state wildlife agencies, as well as numerous advocacy groups, have turned up empty.
 After an extensive review of available studies and eyewitness accounts, U.S. Fish and Wildlife biologist Mark McCulloch concluded in 2011 that there are no longer any reproducing populations of panthers in the east outside of Florida.
-Just two months ago, the USFWS removed the Eastern Cougar, puma concolor cougar, from the endangered species list, and it was not for the good reason.
+Just two months ago, the USFWS recommended the removal of the Eastern Cougar, puma concolor cougar, from the endangered species list, and it was not for the good reason.

 So if the panthers are all gone, why do people keep claiming to see or hear them?
 Every year a few credible reports trickle in from across the Eastern U.S. McCulloch says that most are cases of mistaken identity.
 People are confusing them with dogs, bears, bobcats, and large house cats, he argues, and their scream with the sounds of foxes and owls.
 He acknowledges that there might be some genuine encounters with panthers, but he believes that the cats involved are likely escaped pets.